-You will find fire doors on flat entrance doors, across corridors & stairs on the escape route and on electrical cupboards.
+You will find fire doors on flat entrance doors, across corridors on the escape route and on electrical cupboards.
 They are there to protect your means of escape and should NEVER be wedged/propped open.
 All fire doors should not be locked or fastened in such a way that means a key is required to make an escape.

-Fire Hydrants

-Fire Hydrants are found in the ground near your block.
+Fire Hydrants Fire Hydrants are found in the ground near your block.
 They are sometimes painted yellow but also are marked with 'FH' or 'Fire Hydrant'.
 Near to the hydrant on the wall there is a yellow 'H' plate.
 The plate indicates the size of the pipe and the distance the hydrant is away from the plate.
-In the example opposite it can be seen that the hydrant has a 180mm pipe and is 4 metres away from the H plate.
+In the example opposite it can be seen that the hydrant has a 250mm pipe and is 1 metre away from the H plate.
 They are used by the Fire Brigade to provide a supply of water from the mains to be fed into the Dry Riser Inlet.
 They are located in public footways or highways.
 Obstructing a hydrant is an offence and can carry a fine if convicted.
 Please remember to park considerately and away from any adjacent hydrants.
 Hydrant defects relating to leakage or safety must be reported to the local water company (as they are the owners).
-Any other defects or queries can be reported to the London Fire Brigade's water team.
+Any other defects or queries can be reported to the London Fire Brigade's water team. <image/> <image/> --------------- --- -------------------

-Fireman's Lift Control

-If a fire breaks out in your block and the Fire Brigade are called it is likely that the electricity to the block will be switched off when they arrive.
+Fireman's Lift Control If a fire breaks out in your block and the Fire Brigade are called it is likely that the electricity to the block will be switched off when they arrive.
 This means that the lift will not be operational.
 It is imperative that residents do not use the lift when they are aware of a fire as they may become trapped in the lift.
 The Fire Brigade however can control the lift for their own fire fighting purposes by using the control switch that you will find adjacent to the lift doors.
-REMEMBER -NEVER USE THE LIFT IF YOU ARE AWARE OF A FIRE.
+REMEMBER - NEVER USE THE LIFT IF YOU ARE AWARE OF A FIRE.
+FIRE CONTROL ------------------------ --- -----------------

-Fire Exit Signs & Fire Action Notices

-Fire Exit Signs are designed to identify the means of escape in the event of a fire.
-These have been strategically positioned throughout the common areas of your block to identify the direction of travel in the event of a fire occurring.

-Fire Action Notices are designed to inform the occupants of the block what to do in the event of a fire.
-These have been strategically positioned throughout the common areas of the block.
+Fire Exit Signs & Fire Exit Signs are designed to Fire Action Notices identify the means of escape in the event of a fire.
+These have Service Servic been strategically positioned throughout the common areas of your block to identify the direction of travel in the event of a fire occurring.
+ONE HAS A MEDICAL CONDITION, ONLY SA Fire Action Notices are designed to inform the occupants of the Sand block what to do in the event of To pue destroy a provide your and the backford of the second seco a fire.
+These have been Adding secondary of a last to at the Adding secondary of a last to at the Adding secondary of a last to a last the Adding second and the Adding second and the Adding second and the strategically positioned A facebook of the Art of the Market of the Marketing All Articles of the Market of the Marketing Marketing of the Marketing of the Marketing All Articles of the Marketing of the Marketing All Articles of the Marketing of the Marketing throughout the common areas of A forward water default and the source of th the block.
+So MRT dage for sither south and any sector of the sector of t